max0l/Webcoding-notes/Lecture 3 Last HTML.md

 ![html5-layout-elements](./assets/layout_elements.png)
 same as `<div id="header">,...`

 - Does it has to be an Article?
-Ask yourself if it makes sense if the object has it's own url -> if yes it can be an article
+Ask yourself if it makes sense if the object has it's own url \rightarrow if yes it can be an article

 - Header `<heaer></header>` Contains the headings
 - nav element